Kotlin Code Smell 012 - Ripple Effect

-TL;DR: If small changes have a big impact, you need to decouple your system.
+TL;DR: If small changes have a significant impact, you need to decouple your system.

 Problems